ajcallegari/scikit-multichannel/README.md

 **Model screening**
 Pipecaster allows in-pipeline screening of ML models and their hyperparameters with the *SelectiveEnsemble* class.
 A *SelectiveEnsemble*, which operates on a single input, is a voting or concatenating ensemble that selects only the most performant models from within the ensemble.
 Model performance is assessed with an internal cross validation run within the training set during calls to pipeline.fit().

-## fast multiprocessing and distributed computing
+## fast distributed computing
-Pipecaster uses Ray to distribute cross validation runs and hyperparameter screens to multiple processors and computers.
-Apart from enabling cluster computing, Ray dramatically increases the performance of single-computer multiprocessing performance relative to joblib multiprocessing or the Python standard library's multiprocessing package by distributing Python objects without serialization/de-serialization overhead using the plasma in-memory object store that is also used by Apache Arrow & Apache Spark.
+Pipecaster uses Ray to distribute parallel computations to multiple processors and computers (.e.g for cross validation runs, hyperparameter screens, etc.).
+Apart from enabling cluster computing, Ray dramatically increases the speed of single-computer multiprocessing relative to joblib or the Python standard library's multiprocessing package by reducing or eliminating serialization/de-serialization overhead with an in-memory object store.
+Ray's plasma object store is also used by Apache Arrow & Apache Spark.
+The plasma store is also useful for reducing your memory footprint by allowing all processes on a given computer to share a single copy of large objects.